benabus/symbaroum/markdown/core_player_guide.md

 # Symbaroum Player Guide

+> For use by owners of the book

 ## Introduction

 AS THE NAME SUGGESTS, this part of the book is primarily meant for the players of Symbaroum.
 The Game Master will have to be familiar with the rules as well, but the content of this section mainly focuses on how to create a character and the rules that the players will use while playing the game.